-One of the key practical considerations when you have a new puppy is getting their vaccines sorted.
-Navigating the world of puppy vaccination need not be a complex or daunting experience.
+One of the key practical considerations, when you have a new puppy, is getting their vaccines sorted.
+Navigating the world of puppy vaccination need not be a complicated or daunting experience.
 Below, to help you out, you will find a handy guide to getting your pup vaccinated.

 Which shots do puppies need?